AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pegaCDH.md

 ### Mapping example: activating profile updates in [!DNL Pega Customer Decision Hub]

-Below is an example of correct identity mapping when activating profile updates in [!DNL Pega Customer Decision Hub].
+Below is an example of correct identity mapping when exporting profiles to [!DNL Pega Customer Decision Hub].

 Selecting source fields:

-* Select an Identifier (For eg: CustomerID) as source identity that uniquely identifies a profile in Adobe Experience Platform and  Pega Customer Decision Hub.
+* Select an identifier (For example: CustomerID) as source identity that uniquely identifies a profile in Adobe Experience Platform and  Pega Customer Decision Hub.
-* Select XDM source profile attribute changes that need to be updated in Pega Customer Decision Hub.
+* Select XDM source profile attribute changes that need to be exported and updated in Pega Customer Decision Hub.

 Selecting target fields: